Home » Social Media Account Takeover Primer

 By facilitating large-scale attacks in no time and with the least possible investment, bots aid attackers attempting social media account takeovers while diluting fraud prevention efforts.

-When attackers successfully take over social media accounts, they can access sensitive information, such as private messages or personal data, that can be sold to third parties or on the dark web, exposing compromised users to further threats.
+- Exposure of Sensitive Information: Attackers can access private messages or personal data, which may be sold to third parties or on the dark web, exposing the compromised user to further threats.

 Attackers use several techniques for social media ATO.
 These may include luring users into revealing their login credentials, hacking or exploiting security vulnerabilities in social media platforms.